-Accounts are automatically reviewed, after 60 days, for Overdraft Privilege services.
+Accounts are automatically reviewed, after 45 business days, for Overdraft Privilege services.
 Your account must be in good standing in order to qualify.
 An account in good standing exhibits, but is not limited to, the following characteristics:

-- The account has been open for at least sixty (60) days;
+- The account has been open for at least forty-five (45) business days;

 - The account has deposits totaling at least $400 or more within each thirty (30) day period;